elixir-sqlite/ecto_sqlite3/README.md

   statements and binding values to statements.
 Do not try to manipulate the statements concurrently.
 Keep it isolated to one process.
 * All native calls are run through the Dirty NIF scheduler.
+* Datetimes are stored without offsets.
+This is due to how SQLite3 handles date and times.
+If you would like to store a timezone, you will need to create a second column somewhere storing the timezone name and shifting it when you get it from the database.
+This is more reliable than storing the offset as `+03:00` as it does not respect daylight savings time.

 ## Installation